 '''

 cpdf -list-annotations in.pdf [<range>]

-cpdf -list-annotations-json in.pdf [<range>]

 cpdf -copy-annotations from.pdf to.pdf [<range>] -o out.pdf

 cpdf -remove-annotations in.pdf [<range>] -o out.pdf

 '''

-10.1 Listing Annotations
+10.1 List Annotations

 The -list-annotations operation prints the textual content of any annotations on the selected pages to standard output.
 Each annotation is preceded by the page number and followed by a newline.
 See Section 1.17 for more information on text encodings in the output of this operation.